 - What is an “Approved Continuing Education Provider” for IRS Tax Preparer and AFSP continuing education?

-- FunCPE has been IRS approved to provide CPE courses to IRS tax preparers, including EAs for almost 20 years
+- FunCPE has been IRS approved to provide CPE courses to IRS tax preparers, including EAs for over 20 years

 - We automatically post your hours to your IRS PTIN account, when you provide your PTIN to us in your student profile (usually entered during your first registration)

 Are you exempt or non-exempt?